Common Questions for Classes with Jessica

 To a degree, yes.
 Muscular tissue generally likes a stretch, other connective tissue in the body may benefit from stress rather than stretch, and all tissues can be over stressed or over stretched.

-We could write a lot here about the science of stretch, but its not the place.
+I could write a lot here about the science of stretch, but its not the place.
 Suffice to say we Yoga isn’t all about stretching, and I firmly believe that an intelligent yoga practice is very unlikely to over stress the body.

 Is Yoga religious?